 I always say about yoga that “the process matters more than the destination”.
 These past six months of trying to pick up weightlifting have challenged me to take my own advice.

-It’s natural that beginners make the fastest progress–and the most gains–which really helps with staying motivated.
-On good days, I half-joke about ditching The Program and doing more.
+It’s natural that beginners make the fastest progress, which really helps with staying motivated – or getting carried away, like on good days when I half-joke about ditching The Program and doing more.
 Thank God for my partner, who doesn’t let the illusion of me lifting a mini-fridge get ahead of us.

 In an ideal world, we would only have to divide our energy between training and doing fun things.
 But in reality, the more quickly we recover from training exhaustion, the more time and energy we have for other important things.
 And it all works out when optimal pacing and proper rest translates to better performance at the next training.